EXPRESSIVE ARTS FOCUSING

 We use this method

-Person-centered Unterstandings With the Arts
+Person-centered Unterstandings with the Arts

 Person-Centered Expressive Arts Therapy PCEAT by Nathalie Rogers, PhD, REAT - video